Is it possible to play Need for Speed™ Heat on Mac?

 Play Need for Speed Heat on Mac with Parallels

-Play Need for Speed Heat on Mac with Vortex.gg or Nvidia Geforce Now
+Play Need for Speed Heat on Mac with Boosteroid (Europe) or Xbox Cloud Gaming (USA)

-Update: Both Nvidia Geforce Now and Vortex.gg support Need for Speed Heat to the date and you can play Need for Speed Heat on Mac on full settings!
+Update: Both Boosteroid and Xbox Cloud Gaming support Need for Speed Heat to the date and you can play Need for Speed Heat on Mac on full settings!
 Register and explore cloud gaming now!

 If you have an old Mac or it cannot satisfy Need for Speed Heat game system requirements, there is an easy solution.
-Cloud gaming provides you sufficient cloud resources for a fixed fee.
-All you need is a small client program and a good internet connection starting from 15 Mbits/s.
-There are several great services, that provide such an opportunity, among the best are Vortex.gg and Nvidia Geforce Now.
-Both services already have Need for Speed Heat in their game catalog soon, and you can play on any Mac computer (starting from MacOS 10.10) and even Android!
+Cloud gaming provides you with sufficient cloud resources for a fixed fee.
+All you need is a browser or small client program and a good internet connection starting from 15 Mbits/s.
+There are several great services, that provide such an opportunity, among the best are Boosteroid and Xbox Cloud Gaming.
+Both services already have Need for Speed Heat in their game catalog, and you can play on any Mac computer (starting from MacOS 10.10) and even Android!

 Play Need for Speed Heat on Mac with BootCamp